NateEag/.emacs.d/readme.rst

 Layout
 ======

-bin/ - external programs for use by Emacs extensions like flycheck and tern.
-Mostly just shell script wrappers that pass everything to the actual binaries in lib/, so they work on platforms where symlinks aren't reliable or available.

 elpa/ - elisp packages installed via package.el.
 I keep this under version control so that I can always return to a known-good state if an upgrade has unwanted effects, and so my configuration is less dependent on third-party